releng-tool/releng-tool/Documentation/developer-guide.rst

    $ releng-tool clean

-Or start from a completely fresh state using ``mrproper`` to remove any downloaded/cached resources:
+Or start from a completely fresh state using ``mrproper`` to remove any built images and file mode flags:

 .. code-block:: shell